 - Commercial Banks: Banks are back to looking at small businesses but still don’t feel as cozy about startups.
 They want to see a healthy bottom line that tells them there is little to no risk in lending money to you.
 When they do lend to businesses, these loans have very stringent requirements, including putting up collateral (inventory, accounts receivable, physical assets, etc.) that they can collect on should you default, and come with monthly payments and interest.
 These loans can often be in the form of a home equity loan or equity loan of credit where you are actually putting your house up as collateral to get that funding to expand your existing small business.

 - Credit Cards: When used prudently, business credit cards offer an excellent funding source for revolving credit that can help cover the costs of equipment, materials, and other needs, providing that extra thirty days to pay for these while you wait for the cash flow to come in to cover it.
 When you consider using credit cards for your small business, compared credit cards on costs, fees, Annual Percentage Rate (APR), credit limit, perks and rewards.
-Some places to consider comparisons include NerdWallet’s list of business credit cards and the reviews at com.
+Some places to consider comparisons include NerdWallet’s list of business credit cards.

 Alternative Funding Methods

 When the traditional methods of financing all but disappeared, creativity set in and a number of alternative funding methods were developed.
 As they caught on and were recognized as reputable and “lifesavers,” more methods were dreamed up like these:

 - A/R Financing: Established small businesses can use their accounts receivables as the basis to borrow funds to help stimulate cash flow when growing pains get in the way.
 This often becomes a solution when you have those outstanding invoices were you are waiting 60 days or so for that large payment but could really use some of it now.
 While there is interest and fees attached to this type of temporary financing solution, it can help your business navigate those gaps in cash flow.